Near-Optimal Privacy-Preserving Learning for Max-Min Fair Multi-Agent Bandits: Learning a max-min optimal allocation

 \subsection{Exploration Phase}

-We now discuss the exploration phase.
+We begin with the exploration phase.
 In this phase, the players sample the arms to obtain an unbiased estimate of the rewards.
-Since we have shown that the agents can be ordered with bounded regret and each agent is assigned to an arm, without loss of generality, we can assume that there are no collisions during the exploration phase, since each user applies a round-robin schedule, initialized at its uniquely selected arm.
-Over time, players receive stochastic rewards from different arms and average them to estimate their expected reward for each arm.
-During each epoch, $k$, only $c_{1}(k)$ slots are dedicated to the exploration of each arm.
-The purpose of the exploration phase is to help the players become more confident over time regarding the value of the arms, so that finding a max-min assignment with respect to the estimated arms, will eventually correspond to the optimal assignment with respect to the true estimates.
-We note that the distributed ordering of the agents improves the performance with respect to the exploration in \cite{Rosenski2016,bistritz2018distributed, bistritz2020my}.
+They also use estimates from previous epochs.
+The length of the exploration phase is sufficiently large to ensure that the estimates are sufficiently accurate so that the probability of error in the matching phase is sufficiently low to bound the regret during the exploitation phase.
+Since we have shown that the agents can be ordered with bounded regret and each agent is assigned to an arm, without loss of generality, we can assume that there are no collisions during the exploration phase, since each agent applies a round-robin schedule, initialized at its uniquely selected arm.
+Over time, agents receive stochastic rewards from different arms and average them to estimate their expected reward for each arm.
+During each epoch, $k$, $c_{1}(k)=L\left(g(k)-g(k-1)\right)$ slots are dedicated to the exploration of each arm, where $f(k)$ is any nondecreasing function satisfying $f(k)\to\infty$ and $f(k-1)/f(k)\to 1$ and $g(k)=kf(k), g(0)=0$ and $L$ is a meta-parameter used to improve the convergence rate.

-We assume positive bounded rewards.
-Hence for each agent and each arm, we have unknown support $B_{n,m}$ of the reward process.
-Using Lemma \ref{lem:Bbound}, each agent will overestimate the reward on each arm by

-Lemma \ref{lem:Bbound} ensures that the probability that $\Bh_{n,m}(t)$ is less than $B_{n,m}$ decays exponentially.
-This will be used to bound the regret of the exploitation phase.

-When $\Bh_{n,m}(t)>B_{n,m}$ the Hoeffding bound on the estimation error of the reward for user $n$ on arm $m$ at the end of the exploration phase of epoch $K$ is bounded by:
+More generally, the analysis applies to any nondecreasing function $f(k)\to\infty$.
+Note that by the choice of $c_1(k)$, and the round-robin scheduling of the exploration, the total number of exploration steps of each arm until the end of the $K$'th exploration phase is